Gil Rogers: Career

-He is perhaps best known for his roles on several daytime dramas, most notably as Ray Gardner on All My Children and Hawk Shayne on Guiding Light.
+He is perhaps best known for his roles on several daytime dramas, most notably as Ray Gardner on All My Children, Hawk Shayne on Guiding Light and as Dr. Martin Brandt on The Doctors.
 He also starred in a series of Grape-Nuts cereal commercials that ran on television for 5 years.

 His film roles include Eddie Macon's Run, W.W. and the Dixie Dancekings and the cult horror film The Children.

 Personal life

 Rogers married actress Juliet Ribet in 1964, and they divorced in 1969.
 He married actress Margaret Hall in 1970, and they remained wed until her death in 2015.
 They had a daughter, actress Amanda Hall Rogers.

 Death

 Rogers died in his sleep at his daughter's residence in Encinitas, California, on March 2, 2021, at the age of 87.